William L. Storrs

-William Lucius Storrs (March 25, 1795 – June 25, 1861) was a U.S. Representative from Connecticut, brother of Henry Randolph Storrs.
+William Lucius Storrs (March 25, 1795 – June 25, 1861) was a U.S. Representative from Connecticut.

+Storrs was born in Middletown, Connecticut.
+Among his siblings was Henry Randolph Storrs.

-Born in Middletown, Connecticut, Storrs was graduated from Yale College in 1814.
+Storrs graduated from Yale College in 1814.
 He studied law and was admitted to the bar in Whitestown, New York, in 1817.

-He returned to Connecticut the same year and commenced practice in Middletown.
+He returned to Connecticut that same year and commenced practice in Middletown.

-He served as a member of the state house of representatives 1827-1829 and again in 1834.

-He served as speaker in 1834.
+He served as a member of the state house of representatives from 1827-1829 and again in 1834.
+He served as speaker of the state house in 1834.

 Storrs was elected as an Anti-Jacksonian to the Twenty-first and Twenty-second Congresses (March 4, 1829 – March 3, 1833).
 He was not a candidate for renomination in 1832.

 Storrs was elected as a Whig to the Twenty-sixth Congress and served from March 1839 until his resignation in June 1840.

-He was appointed associate judge of the Connecticut Supreme Court in 1840 and promoted to chief justice in 1856.
-He served as chief justice until his death.
+He was appointed associate judge of the Connecticut Supreme Court in 1840 and promoted to chief justice in 1856; he served as chief justice until his death.

-Professor of law in the Wesleyan University at Middletown 1841-1846.

-Professor of law at Yale College in 1846 and 1847.

-He was elected as a member to the American Philosophical Society in 1848.
+He was a professor of law at Wesleyan University at Middletown from 1841–46, and at Yale College in 1846-47.
+Storrs was elected as a member to the American Philosophical Society in 1848.

 He died in Hartford, Connecticut, June 25, 1861.
 His remains are interred in Old North Cemetery.

 The Storrs Lectures given at Yale Law College were instituted in his memory.